uidaholib/main-web-redesign_draft/content/covid19/impact.md

 - Monday to Thursday, 7:45 am to 10 pm
 - Friday, 7:45 am to 8 pm
 - Saturday, Closed
-- Sunday, 12:00 pm to 10 pm
+- Sunday, Closed (starting 8/24, 12:00 pm to 10 pm)

-Curbside pickup will continue for both U of I and community patrons." color="info" %}
+Curbside delivery will continue for both U of I and community patrons." color="info" %}

 We continue to offer [extensive online services]({{ '/covid19/access.html' | relative_url }}), including our [reference desk and research help]({{ '/help/' | relative_url }}) with extended hours.